Ethics & Sustainability

 Ethical Production and Dôen’s Commitment to Closing the Gender Gap

-Dôen sources globally, and manufactures with socially compliant, mostly vertical factories in the United States, Peru, India, Portugal, Spain, Brazil, Romania, and Vietnam.
+Dôen sources globally, and manufactures with socially compliant, mostly vertical factories in the United States, Peru, India, Portugal, Turkey (Istanbul), Brazil and Romania.
 Our sourcing strategy is based largely on the availability of quality raw materials, responsible factories, and regional techniques.
 Examples of this sourcing strategy include the import of our handknit alpaca sweaters and pima cotton t-shirts from Peru, and our use of raw silk, intricate handwork, and traditional printing techniques from India.
-We are committed to long term partnerships with factories that are women-owned and women-run.
+We are committed to long term partnerships with factories that are women-owned and women-run whenever possible.
 Our factories have been audited for social compliance; in these third party compliance audits, we evaluate gender and social equality indicators including percentage of management roles held by women, ownership structure of factory, presence of an internal worker’s union, and if the factory has established any foundations or organizations to directly benefit their employees or the surrounding community.

 Here are a few of the programs started by our overseas partners that we would like to share:

 New Delhi, India: Dôen’s largest supplier in New Delhi, India has started a foundation to fund 100% of the education of the daughters of their employees.
 Prior to forming the foundation, the owners of the factory identified that due to limited resources for tuition, employees were opting to send their male children to school, while keeping their female children home.
 Our vendor is deeply committed to removing barriers to empowerment - cultural, economic, societal, and political.
 They believe that literacy will help to close the gender gap, and promote self-reliance, independence, and leadership skills for girls and women.